braejan/haskell-openai/openai-labs/src/OpenAI/API/V1/Chat/ChatGPT3/README.md

 ```bash
 cabal install exe:openai-labs
 ```
+Execute the final binary and it will open a welcome screen like the next one:
 ```bash
   _   _   _   _   _   _   _     _   _     _   _   _   _   _   _
  / \ / \ / \ / \ / \ / \ / \   / \ / \   / \ / \ / \ / \ / \ / \